minio/minio/docs/federation/lookup/README.md

 - Bucket lookup from DNS
 - Bucket is shared across many clusters

-This document will explain in detail about how to configure Minio supporting `Bucket lookup`
+This document will explain about how to configure Minio to support `Bucket lookup from DNS` style federation.

 ## Federation (Bucket Lookup)
 Bucket lookup federation requires two dependencies